sils-webinfo/yummyfood/readme.md

 ###Core Attributes - used with span tags <>

-* **ID (reoccurring):** the page identifier.
+* **ID (recurring):** the page identifier.
 Each recipe will be identified by a combination of letters.
 The homepage will have the identifier "root."
 Search will be identified as "search+" and then the search terms.
 And meal with have the id of "meal."
 Each meal type will not have a page because the page content will depend on the meal filter.

 ###Name Attributes